jxnu-liguobin/scala-examples/README.md

 # scala examples

  - play examples in app
+ - akka classic actor examples in scala-akka-classic
- - akka examples in scala-akka
+ - akka type actor examples in scala-akka-type
  - other examples in scala-other

 All modules are not associated, It only needs run ```sbt compile``` in the root project.